 eForms Logo

-A Colorado residential purchase and sale agreement is a document negotiated by two parties, a buyer and a seller, to execute a residential property transaction.
-This agreement contains the terms and conditions of the arrangement between the two parties, including price, financing options, option to terminate, specifics regarding the closing of the sale, any applicable contingencies, and other details that legally bind the parties together.
-The State requires sellers to provide a disclosure statement with a Colorado residential purchase and sale agreement notifying the buyer of the condition of the property as well as any previous or existing issues.
+A Colorado residential purchase agreement is a document negotiated by the buyer and the seller of a residential property.
+This agreement contains the terms and conditions of the transaction, including the sale price, financing options, the option to terminate, the closing of the sale, and other details that legally bind the parties together.

 Green Disclosure – For properties that contain or are equipped with energy-related features and technologies.